 When an employed alumnus is seeking change it is usually because something is missing from their current situation.
 It might be fair compensation or it might be the lifestyle demands (schedule, travel, lack of flexibility, location) or it might be the actual content of the job.
 I look at this as a “three legged stool” which is most steady when all three legs are solid but, with careful attention to positioning and balance, could remain upright with two legs.
 You can sacrifice compensation to achieve lifestyle and content, but it is near impossible to be “happy” with only one “leg” in place.
 For instance, the validity of the mantra “Money isn’t everything” becomes very evident when a person lacks job satisfaction (content) and control over their lifestyle demands.

 Priorities are important and change with stages of life.
 Mary Burton and Richard Wedemeyer wrote In Transition over 20 years ago.
 While much has changed in that score, their approach to “Getting to Know You – the Product” is as relevant today as it was in 1991.
 The book includes a discussion of Life Mission, Priorities and Tradeoffs including some very practical exercise.
 Likewise, our own Jim Clawson has taught and advocated a thorough self-assessment process to inform one’s career decision making.
 In fact, his process can be followed using the Darden interactive learning tool Finding Fit.

 If you have graduated from Darden, Alumni Career Services can help you think through career changes as well.
 Email us to set up an appointment.

 May all your changes lead to wonderful beginnings!

-Cathryn Davis, Associate, Armstrong Center for Alumni Career Services at the University of Virginia Darden School of Business
+Connie Dato English, MBA ’91 Director of the Armstrong Center of Alumni Career Services, University of Virginia Darden School of Business